helsing72/ops/Doc/OpsMessage.md

 **publisherName** accessed by getter getPublisherName()
 > name of the publisher, set by Publisher.setName()

-**topLevelKey** accessed by getter getTopLevelKey()
-> the key of the publication.
-This is the same key value as OPSMessage.getData().getKey() but can be used for filtering purposes etc. without unpacking the data object.

 Let's look at an example of how you can read the OPSMessage from a subscriber: